Share this Post

 Solved.

-By adding a Murphy Bed (they found the spring mechanism online), they now have the best of both worlds.
+By adding a Murphy Bed (they found the spring mechanism online), they now have the best of Bed2both worlds.
 “The room still doubles as our playroom and guest room,” says Fallows.
 “We’re really surprised at how it just blends into the wall and doesn’t take up much space at all.”

 Murphy bed mechanism (rockler.com)